The History of Pole Dancing

 The only thing I can say concretely in regards to pole as an apparatus is that by the 80s, and definitely by the 90s, they were in most clubs; how and when seems to be up for debate.
 It's entirely possible that it developed simultaneously in different ways at different times in different places.
 It's natural to want to dance with a prop, or to hold on to something, and it would seem likely that these venues had dance cages before they had poles.

 Even today you can find podium dancers still using cages and railings to do tricks and to hold as they dance.
-It has also been said that certain clubs in the 70s specifically chose the pole as a nod to the circus and as a way of introducing a new element to the stripping but if this is true there's no evidence.
+It has also been said that certain clubs in the 70s specifically chose the pole as a nod to the circus and as a way of introducing a new element to the stripping but if this is true there's no first hand evidence.
 This is either a myth or has been passed down through word of mouth.
-These clubs often had their own in house training for the dancers and, as they do today, I would imagine, also hosted hen parties.

 Today and onwards...

-The main question I'm left with, after all this research, is why we are still debating this?
-When this has literally only just happened and the pioneers of our sport, strippers, are still here.
+The main question I'm left with, again, after all this research, is why we are still having to debate this?
+The pioneers of our sport, strippers, are still here to tell their stories.
 We know that without them we would not have this glorious art form, and for that we should give thanks, rather than trying to diminish their role in the creation of our beloved activity.
-Regardless of why you choose to pole it could not have happened without them, and I feel it's important that all instructors educate their students about this history and why it matters.
+Regardless of why you choose to pole it could not have happened without them, and I feel it's important that all instructors educate their students on pole history and that we show respect as an industry.

 Pole has developed so much over the last decade that it will be interesting to see where we end up in another 10 years, but let's hope students around the world have more respect for the creators of our sport.